-\Class 121 Sr. Boys Buymanship Outfit
+Class 121 Sr. Boys Buymanship Outfit

-\$15 OUTFIT CHALLENGE Class 122 Jr. \$15 Outfit Challenge Class 123 Sr. \$15 Outfit Challenge
+\$15 OUTFIT CHALLENGE

+Class 122 Jr. \$15 Outfit Challenge Class 123 Sr. \$15 Outfit Challenge

 - 1. Open to any 4-H member. - 2.
 Limit one entry per person. - 3.
 Must be a purchased outfit.
 Outfits may be selected and purchased from garage sales, thrift stores, consignment store or store bargains at the mall. - 4.
 Cost of the outfit must be \$15.00 or less, not including shoes, accessories or undergarments. - 5.
-A one-page entry form will be included with the exhibit that lets the judge know about where it was purchased, cost & why selected. - 6.
-Outfits will be displayed at the fair.
+Complete the Fashion Revue Judging Form.
+Failure to do so will result in a drop of one ribbon placing.
+This form will be included with the exhibit that lets the judge know about where it was purchased, cost & reason selected.

-DIVISION G -FIBER ARTS
+DIVISION G-FIBER ARTS